MHindermann/mas/text/draft.md

 The metrics used for the assessment are precision, recall and F1 score.
 Precision and recall are standard metrics for indexing quality [e.g., @Gantert.2016, p.
 197] whereby the F1 score plays are more prominent role in the assessment of machine indexing [e.g., @Suominen.2018, pp. 11-14; @Toepfer.2016, p.
 93f.].
 Of course, there is a host of alternative metrics (such as indexing consistency, transparency, reproducability) that are neglected here.

 Let us briefly look at the definitions and motivations of the chosen metrics.
-Recall that a suggestion of a subject term is correct if and only if the subject term is in the native gold standard.
+Remember that a suggestion of a subject term is correct if and only if the subject term is in the native gold standard.
 The possible outcomes are summarized in Table 1.

 \begin{table}[h]
 \centering